 - (a) This division shall not be deemed to limit or diminish the authority of the City Council, the Mayor, and the Chief Administrative Officer to fully manage and direct the operations and activities of the City as authorized and permitted by law.
-The City retains exclusive rights, including the rights: - (1) To determine the organization of City government and the purpose and mission of its constituent agencies and to add, delete, modify, or suspend programs, functions, and units of government as the City determines to be necessary and appropriate; - (2) To determine the type and scope of work to be performed by city employees, and the manner in which services are to be provided; - (3) To direct the work of employees and determine the number of employees to perform any work or service; - (4) To hire, promote, transfer, assign, retain, and classify all employees and to suspend, demote, discharge, or take other disciplinary action against employees;
+The City retains exclusive rights, including the rights: - (1) To determine the organization of City government and the purpose and mission of its constituent agencies and to add, delete, modify, or suspend programs, functions, and units of government as the City determines to be necessary and appropriate, provided that the City will negotiate the impacts of any such decisions;

-- (5) To relieve employees from duties by layoff or other reduction-in-force due to lack of work, budget changes, changed working conditions or requirements, or for other reasons not prohibited by law; - (6) To introduce new, or different services, methods, equipment, or facilities; - (7) To contract for, expand, reduce, transfer, eliminate or change in any way the operations of the general government, as well as any department, office, or part thereof; - (8) To establish and change standards of behavior or performance, staffing levels, job qualifications and job descriptions; - (9) To determine the kind, type, location and use of City-owned equipment or facilities; provided that the City shall not require use or operation of unsafe equipment or the unsafe operation of equipment; - (10) To determine its tax levies, revenue generation methods, budget, and appropriation; - (11) To require enhanced security measures to protect City facilities, infrastructure, personnel, and the public; and - (12) To take whatever actions may be necessary to carry out the City's mission during a state of emergency as defined in Code of Virginia, § 44-146.16 affecting the City or a declaration of local emergency as defined in Code of Virginia, § 44-146.16. - (b) No provision of this division shall act to interfere with or impair the free speech and association rights of the Mayor or the members of the City Council.
+- (2) To determine the type and scope of work to be performed by city employees, and the manner in which services are to be provided; - (3) To direct the work of employees and determine the number of employees to perform any work or service; - (4) To hire, promote, transfer, assign, retain, and classify all employees and to suspend, demote, discharge, or take other disciplinary action against employees; - (5) To relieve employees from duties by layoff or other reduction-in-force due to lack of work, budget changes, changed working conditions or requirements, or for other reasons not prohibited by law; - (6) To introduce new, or different services, methods, equipment, or facilities; - (7) To contract for, expand, reduce, transfer, eliminate or change in any way the operations of the general government, as well as any department, office, or part thereof; - (8) To establish and change standards of behavior or performance, staffing levels, job qualifications and job descriptions; - (9) To determine the kind, type, location and use of City-owned equipment or facilities; provided that the City shall not require use or operation of unsafe equipment or the unsafe operation of equipment; - (10) To determine its tax levies, revenue generation methods, budget, and appropriations; - (11) To require enhanced security measures to protect City facilities, infrastructure, personnel, and the public; and - (12) To take whatever actions may be necessary to carry out the City's mission in emergencies.

+(b) No provision of this division shall act to interfere with or impair the free speech and association rights of the Mayor or the members of the City Council speaking or acting in their individual capacities.
 This includes the right to advocate for or against employee organizations and to speak on issues related to the City's labor policy without limitation.
-No unfair labor practice charge may be brought against the City, the Mayor, or a member of the City Council member because of the exercise of the right of free speech and association.
+No unfair labor practice charge may be brought against the City, the Mayor, or a member of the City Council because of the exercise of the right of free speech and association.